safl/chplforpyp-docs/docs/source/basics.rst

 What is that!?
 A binary!
 Ohh my...

 Chapel is currently a compiled language.
-However, it let's you write and compile very simple programs.
+However, it lets you write and compile very simple programs.
 There is no annoying boiler-plate needed to get going.

 +-----------------------------------------------+-+-------------------------------------------------+
 | Python                                        | | Chapel                                          |